 If you want to maintain quality grips, then you need to adopt a vital follow-up routine:

-Being the most neglected part of the golf equipment, many never notice, or deal with the cracks or worn out parts of the grips until it is too late.
+Being the most neglected part of the club components, many never notice, or deal with the cracks or worn out parts of the grips until it is too late.
 Avoid this by doing a routine check once you are done scrubbing and rinsing it.

 It is recommended to do this at least once per month.
 The tools required for this process are very few and easy to improvise.

-c) Know Your Grip & How to Maintain It –
+Know Your Grip & How to Maintain It

 Wash conventional rubber grips with a soft bristle brush and hand soap.
 If you find this to be too tedious, window cleaners like Windex and Glass Plus can offer quick and effective ways to maintain a clean grip.